Agaw people: Language

 The Agaw speak the Agaw languages also known as the Central Cushitic languages which are a part of the Cushitic branch of the Afro-Asiatic family.
 Many also speak other languages such as Amharic, Tigrinya and/or Tigre.
-To varying degrees the morphology of modern day Agaw languages have also been influenced by Amharic, and the difference between the varieties of Agaw tongues is greater than the diversity of the Romance languagesI In contrast the differentiation between Amharic speakers is negligible, which points to a recent spread of Ethio-Semitic languages through the Agew homeland.
+To varying degrees the morphology of modern day Agaw languages have also been influenced by Amharic, and the difference between the varieties of Agaw tongues is greater than the diversity of the Romance languages.
+In contrast the differentiation between Amharic speakers is negligible, which points to a recent spread of Ethio-Semitic languages through the Agaw homeland.

 Distribution

 The Agaw consist of several different linguistic groups, residing in scattered communities across a wide geographical area spanning from Eritrea to Gojjam.
 In their local traditions, they consistently point to Lasta as their origin of dispersal.

 These scattered enclaves include the Bilen in and around Keren, Eritrea; the Qemant people (including the now-relocated Beta Israel), who live around Gondar in the North Gondar Zone of the Amhara Region, west of the Tekezé River and north of Lake Tana; a number of Agaw live south of Lake Tana, around Dangila in the Agew Awi Zone of the Amhara Region; and another group live in and around Soqota in the former province of Wollo, now part of the Amhara Region, along with Lasta, Tembien, and Abergele.